-Progressives have been tormented by the West’s political paroxysms of the past few years, and when casting around for who to blame, they sometimes point the finger at millennials.
-These are our youngest voters –broadly defined as those born between the mid-1980s and the early 2000s – and they have been accused of lacking political commitments.
+Progressives have been tormented by a series of political paroxysms of the past years.
+When looking for who to blame, they sometimes point to Millennials.
+Our youngest voters – broadly defined as those born between the mid-1980s and the early 2000s – have been accused of lacking political commitment.
 Even worse, the few that do vote are seen as being easily swayed by the populist right.
-But is this the case?
+But are they really?

 At first glance, the facts look damning.
 In Britain’s June 2016 referendum on whether to leave the EU, millennials backed remain by 70% to 30% – but only 64% actually voted, compared to 89% for the over-65s.
 In the 2016 US presidential elections, millennials split 56% to 35% for Hillary Clinton, but their turnout was just 50.8%, compared to 62.6% for the so-called Generation X and 68.7% for the Baby Boomers.